Chahnez M'barki

 Chahnez Al-M'barki (also Chahnez M'barki, شهناز المباركي; born 12 June 1981) is a Tunisian judoka, who played for the extra-lightweight category.
 She is a six-time medalist at the African Judo Championships, and a bronze medalist at the 2007 All-Africa Games in Algiers, Algeria.
 She also won a silver medal for her division at the 2009 Mediterranean Games in Pescara, Italy, losing out to the host nation's Elena Moretti.

 M'barki represented Tunisia at the 2008 Summer Olympics in Beijing, where she competed for the women's extra-lightweight class (48 kg).
-Unfortunately, she lost the first preliminary round match, by a waza-ari awasete ippon (two full points), and a morote gari (two hand reap), to Ukraine's Lyudmyla Lusnikova.
+She lost the first preliminary round match, by a waza-ari awasete ippon (two full points), and a morote gari (two hand reap), to Ukraine's Lyudmyla Lusnikova.